Frugal ways to spoil your favorite feline

 One other thing, not all cats find cat nip attractive.
 The trait of cat nip addiction is a genetic one and not one that all cats share.
-If your cat doesn't seem to get the point and you're sure it good fresh cat nip there's not much you can do about it.
+If your cat doesn't seem to get the point and you're sure it is good fresh cat nip, there's not much you can do about it.

 Ruth is a Professional Kennel Master, (she takes over kennels when the owners want to leave town for a while) for 20 years.
 She's also a K9 behaviorist and has testified in court both for and against dog owners.
 She works with problem dogs and does advanced personal protection training.
 She has 4 cats, one of which is leash trained and is certified as a veterinary EMT both small and large animals.Take the Next Step:

 - For more frugal ways to spoil your favorite feline, visit the TDS library.

 - Stop overpaying for your pet's medications.
 See how much 1-800-PetMeds can help you save.

 - Join those who 'live better...for less' - Subscribe to The Dollar Stretcher newsletter, a weekly look at how to stretch both your day and your dollar!
 Subscribers get a copy of our ebook Little Luxuries: 130 Ways to Live Better...For Less for FREE!